-Pedestrians should keep off the road when an emergency vehicle using flashing blue lights approaches.
-Emergency vehicles include police cars, fire engines, and ambulances.
+Rule 31: There are special rules for pedestrians around emergency vehicles.
+You should keep off the road if an emergency vehicle using flashing blue lights approaches.

-Cross with care looking both ways when there are no warning lights, audible alarms, and the barriers are not restricting your path.
-A tactile surface may be present at the footway to warn the visually impaired of the railway crossing.
+Cross with care looking both ways when there are no warning lights, audible alarms.
+Make sure the barriers are not restricting your path.
+A tactile surface may be present at the footway.
+This is to warn people who are visually impaired about the railway crossing.

 Rule 35: Street and pavement repairs may temporarily force you into the road or cross in a dangerous area.
 All pedestrians should take extra care in these dangerous situations.